swiftlang/swift-evolution/proposals/0410-atomics.md

 | `min(_: Value, ordering: AtomicUpdateOrdering)` | `(oldValue: Value, newValue: Value)` | `a = Swift.min(a, b)` |
 | `max(_: Value, ordering: AtomicUpdateOrdering)` | `(oldValue: Value, newValue: Value)` | `a = Swift.max(a, b)` |

 All operations are also marked as `@discardableResult` in the case where one doesn't care about the old value or new value.
-The compiler can't optimize the atomic operation away if the return value isn't used.
-The `add` and `subtract` operations explicitly check for overflow and will trap at runtime if one occurs.
-This is unchecked in `-Ounchecked` builds.
+The `add` and `subtract` operations explicitly check for overflow and will trap at runtime if one occurs, except in `-Ounchecked` builds.

 While we require all atomic operations to be free of locks, we don't require wait-freedom.
 Therefore, on architectures that don't provide direct hardware support for some or all of these operations, we still require them to be implemented using `compareExchange` loops like the one for `wrappingAdd` above.